jowenthomas/linear-algebra-applications/assets/pages/euclidean-distance-a-recommendation-engine-using-nearest-neighbors.md

     <li>We could narrow our selection of users from our userbase to those who have similar taste to John on the other Pixar films, and use their ratings of Cars 2</li>
 </ul>
 We will focus our attention on this last one.
 If we can find users who have similar taste to John, then we are likely to be able to provide some insight into John's future opinions.
 There actually many ways to do this, and plenty of ongoing research on how to do it well, but we will focus on the method of nearest neighbors, which can leverage Euclidean distance to find the users closest to John.

-Note to self: if we can solve this recommendation engine problem, then we can spend our energy on chasing the real money and open a gym

 <h2>Review of Euclidean Distance</h2>
 Before we dive into the details, let's briefly review Euclidean distance, which is the most common way to define the distance between two points.
 In part, this is because the Euclidean norm of a vector is defined using nothing more than the Pythagorean theorem.